Actor Ray Stevenson of ‘Thor’ films, ‘RRR’ and ‘Vikings’ dies at 58

-Ray Stevenson who is known for his roles in “King Arthur,” “Punisher: War Zone” and “RRR,” has died.
+(KTLA) – Ray Stevenson who is known for his roles in “King Arthur,” “Punisher: War Zone,” and “RRR” has died.

-Stevenson’s publicist told Variety that the actor from Northern Ireland passed away on Sunday; however, no cause of death was revealed.
+Stevenson’s publicist told Variety that the prolific actor passed away on Sunday, however no cause of death was revealed.

+The actor also voiced the character Gar Saxon in the “Star Wars” animated series “The Clone Wars” and “Rebels.”

-Deadline reported that the actor was set to join Disney+’s upcoming series “Ashoka,” which is a spinoff of “The Mandalorian.”
+Deadline reported Stevenson was set to join Disney+’s upcoming series “Ashoka,” which is a spinoff of “The Mandalorian.”

 The site also said the actor had been cast in the historical drama “1242: Gateway to the West.”
 He took over the lead role that originally was to be played by Kevin Spacey.

-Stevenson was born in Lisburn and started his career in the early ’90s appearing in European television series and televised films.
+Stevenson was born in Lisburn, Northern Ireland, and started his career in the early ’90s appearing in European television series and televised films.

 In 1998 he starred in “The Theory of Flight” alongside Kenneth Branagh and Helena Bonham Carter.

-He went on to star in the “Divergent” films, “The Book of Eli” and “The Other Guys,” among other films.
+He went on to star in the “Divergent” films, “The Book of Eli,” “The Other Guys,” among other films.